-- (a) The president of each System institution shall appoint, on either an ad hoc or a continuing basis, a person who shall have the authority to perform the duties established for the administrative leave officer in this section 6.20.
+(a) The president of each System institution shall appoint, on either an ad hoc or a continuing basis, a person who shall have the authority to perform the duties established for the administrative leave officer in this section 6.20.
 The president may assign either a staff member of the System institution, or alternatively, may engage the services of an attorney who has been a member of the State Bar of Nevada at least five years or who is otherwise qualified by professional experience in administrative law.
-The person so assigned to these duties shall serve in this assignment at the pleasure of the president. - (b) It is the intent of the Board that this position shall not be used to create the basis for an on-campus staff attorney appointment that will report directly or indirectly to the institutional president.
-The person appointed to perform the duties of administrative leave officer shall not represent the System institution nor engage in the practice of law on behalf of the System institution, including, but not limited to, the rendering of legal advice or opinions. - 6.20.7.2 Combined Duties.
-The president may combine the duties of the administrative leave officer with those of any other person employed by the System institution, but may not combine such administrative leave officer duties with those performed by Title IX coordinator or Title IX hearing officers, [their designee, investigators, decisionmakers, or hearing officers,] or hearing committee members under the procedures of Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and this Section 6.20.
+The person so assigned to these duties shall serve in this assignment at the pleasure of the president.

+- (b) It is the intent of the Board that this position shall not be used to create the basis for an on-campus staff attorney appointment that will report directly or indirectly to the institutional president.
+The person appointed to perform the duties of administrative leave officer shall not represent the System institution nor engage in the practice of law on behalf of the System institution, including, but not limited to, the rendering of legal advice or opinions. - Combined Duties.
+The president may combine the duties of the administrative leave officer with those of any other person employed by the System institution, but may not combine such administrative leave officer duties with those performed by Title IX coordinator or Title IX hearing officers, or hearing committee members under the procedures of Title 4, Chapter 8, Section 14(D) of the NSHE Handbook and this Section 6.20.